afinemax/Astron_2024/README.md

 * [inject_sims_into_fil](https://github.com/afinemax/Astron_2024/tree/main/inject_sims_into_fil), contains notebooks and scripts for injecting simulated bursts into `.fil` data for injection testing the pipeline
 * [dbcan_clustering](https://github.com/afinemax/Astron_2024/tree/main/dbscan_clustering), contains a notebook for trying out dbscan for clustering candidates in 2d (DM, Time), contains rough code to edit `check_frb.py` to cluster
 * [calling_fetch](https://github.com/afinemax/Astron_2024/tree/main/calling_fetch), contains a notebook and a few modified scripts from the gitlab repo.
 This enables fetch to be called from within `check_frb.py`, as well as moving the candidate `.h5` files into good or bad directors and making dir plots for ones in the good dir
+* [ddplan](https://github.com/afinemax/Astron_2024/tree/main/ddplan), contains a notebook trying out `DDplan.py` from presto on my laptop, and the new function that has been incorporated into the pipeline
+* [presto_with_docker](https://github.com/afinemax/Astron_2024/tree/main/running_presto_with_docker), contains a notebook for running, and executing presto commands - with presto running in a docker container
 ## TODO list:

 <details>